Mission

-To connect you to ethical bean-to-bar chocolate makers from around the world via my free bean-to-bar app.
+Connect you to ethical bean-to-bar chocolate makers from around the world via my free bean-to-bar map app.

-To help you learn about chocolate making, tasting, history, science, and more via my free Learning Center.
+Help you learn about craft chocolate making, tasting, history, science, and more via my free Learning Center.

 + Celebrate and showcase the craft and skill of chocolate making

 In the bean-to-bar sector, skill and craftsmanship are often overshadowed by other aspects such as packaging, awards and certificates, social issues, and nutrition.
 Although most of these are important to some degree, it is the craftsmanship that I am most concerned with.
-If we don't celebrate craftsmanship of chocolate above all, we are no different than the bulk commercial chocolate industry.
+If we don't celebrate and encourage chocolate craftsmanship and skill, the bean-to-bar realm will end up no different than the bulk commercial chocolate industry such as Lindt, Cadbury, Hershey, and Callebaut to name a few.

 The term "bean-to-bar" goes beyond the literal definition of making chocolate from the bean.
-It also encompasses quality and purity of ingredients, ethical and transparent cacao sourcing, and for me, entrepreneurs.
+It also encompasses quality and purity of ingredients, ethical and transparent cacao sourcing, and for me, entrepreneurship.
 This is the age of small-scale chocolate making, and as many know, running a private food business (especially one focused on quality) is extremely difficult.
 I make it a priority to encourage such businesses.
+This is the reason why I created the very first bean-to-bar map, now an app!

 + Encouraging chocolate thinkers, not chocolate consumers

 Any food award is simply an opinion based on a very small group of people, which may or may not be well informed.
 Many people nowadays purchase food based on awards or what is promoted in the industry itself, which can be very biased.
 A better approach I believe is to inform people on the food they consume, and allow them to make judgement calls based on those informed decisions.
-To have the confidence to rely on your own senses, rather than someone else's.
+This is also why I created the bean-to-bar app, so that you can find and support your local makers (whether they have awards or not).

 + Making the best information on chocolate accessible to all

-I learned while in University and after graduating that there is a wealth of incredible information that is sadly not accessible to most people.
-It is often locked behind over-priced paywalls making it inaccessible sometimes to those who need it the most.
+I learned while in University that there is a wealth of incredible information that is sadly not accessible to most people.
+It is often locked behind over-priced paywalls, benefiting not the authors, and making it inaccessible sometimes to those who need it the most.
+This doesn't encourage a world of informed decisions and knowledgeable population, but caters only to a privileged few.

 My goal at Bean To Bar World has always been to increase the public's general knowledge of fine chocolate to a point where they can make informed and confident decisions.
 Decisions based on facts and knowledge, not marketing and persuasion.
 This goal will not be reached by making quality chocolate information difficult to access.
 This is why I work to make this information either free or at a fair price in my educational tastings and classes.
 If we want the world to be better informed, we have to make that information accessible to all.